 Most people who wear glasses are familiar with the excitement and confidence boost that accompanies wearing new specs for the first time.
 But sometimes there is an adjustment period before your vision is fully comfortable.
 Things may look blurry, or you may notice feeling dizzy after prolonged wear.
 Some of these symptoms can be a normal part of the adjustment period, but sometimes they’re a reason to contact your eye doctor.
-If your new glasses are giving you trouble, speak with Dr. Sullivan about ensuring that your eyesight is both clear and comfortable.
+If your new glasses are giving you trouble, speak with Dr. Shirley about ensuring that your eyesight is both clear and comfortable.

 When Will My Eyes Adjust to My New Glasses?